(aka All The Big Soccer Stadiums in London)

 A Footballing Tour of London: Interactive Storymap As the 2016/17 English Premier League began, a…

 First, a map of the major stadiums, with Heathrow Airport circled and the rough location of Gatwick indicated.
-(For copyright purposes, I drew this on a Google Map that shows all the 92 clubs on a map of England.)
+(For copyright purposes, I drew this on our Google Map of all the football clubs of England.

 The easiest way to start, assuming you fly over the northern part of the city (which seems to usually happen), is to look for massive Wembley Stadium on the north side of town, notable for its giant arch and bright red seats: